darpanmehra/DungeonGame-ObjectOrientedProgramming/res/README.md

 ## Overview - Project 3 Dungeon

 Dungeons are generated at random following some set of constraints resulting in a different network each time the game begins.
-A dungeon can be non-wrapping in nature or wrapping in nature.
+A dungeon can be non-wrapping or wrapping in nature.
 For example, moving to the north from row 0 (at the top) in the grid moves the player to the location in the same column in row 5 (at the bottom).
 This is an example of a wrapping dungeon.

 Each location in the dungeon is connected by exactly one path if the interconnectivity is 0 or there can be more number of paths if the interconnectivity is high.